 To read the current issue of the newsletter, click here.
 You’ll also find back issues you may have missed.

-Kim Klein is no stranger to successful fundraising so it was only natural for her to work on the Fundraising Bright Spots report.
-For more than 30 years, Klein's book, "Fundraising for Social Change," has been the hands on guide to raising money from individuals with a specific focus on organizations working for change, and it is one of the most widely used books in the field and in university degree programs alike.
+For more than 30 years, "Fundraising for Social Change," has been the hands on guide to raising money from individuals with a specific focus on organizations working for change, and it is one of the most widely used books in the field and in university degree programs alike.

-Now the revised and expanded 7th edition continues what has made this book a classic.
+Now the revised and expanded 7th edition continues what has made this book the go-to book for creating a strong fundraising program.
 It is readable, easy to understand, and able to be applied to almost any nonprofit in need of more money and more donors.

 Basing your fundraising strategy on the contributions of individual donors may feel like herding cats but it is the best way for your organization to maintain maximum freedom to pursue your mission.